jleesCY/apple-silicon-seed-kali/README.md

 ---

 ### Final Notes
 I have only done a few SEED labs using this virtual machine.
 I also have yet to dive deep into the Kali Linux machine. *There may be things I missed in this setup*.
-If I do happen to find issues, I will be sure to document them on this page.
+If I do happen to find issues, I will be sure to document them.

+I am actively taking notes as I complete labs.
+They can be found in the [Lab-Notes](https://github.com/jleesCY/apple-silicon-seed-kali/tree/main/Lab-Notes/) folder